 Disclaimer: We are not a veterinarian body.
 Please consult your vet before diagnosing a condition or administering medication to your herd.

 How to treat tooth abscess in alpacas

-The typical treatment for a tooth root abscess in an alpaca includes numbing the area with a local anaesthetic, lancing and draining of any pus and leaving the incision open to allow further pus and fluids to drain out (all of this should be carried out by a vet), followed by a course of antibiotics (such as Betamox LA injection, administered every other day for 10 days) to remove any infection that may be present.
-Administering pain medication after lancing and draining the site may also be recommended to help ease any discomfort.
+The typical treatment for a tooth root abscess includes numbing the area with a local anaesthetic, lancing and draining of any pus and leaving the incision open to allow further pus and fluids to drain out (all of this should be carried out by a vet).
 Expect the site to remain swollen for a number of days afterwards before it begins to reduce in size.
-Luckily, once treated and provided they can eat normally, tooth root abscesses are usually benign to the alpaca who can continue daily life as normal, without further intervention.
+Administering a pain and anti-inflammatory medication such as injectable metacam or loxicom (preferable to oral painkiler, which can damage the liver) may also be recommended to help ease any discomfort.Â

+Disclaimer: We are not a veterinarian body.
+Please consult your vet before diagnosing a condition or administering medication to your herd.